Commerzbank chairman and CEO bow out to give lender a fresh start

 The U.S. investor said on Friday that it was not surprised by the resignations, though it was surprised by the timing, a person close to the investor told Reuters, adding that it would work with the government and bank staff to fill the management vacuum.
 The state, which owns almost 16% of Commerzbank, is its largest shareholder.
 The Finance Ministry said it was fully committed to its engagement with the bank.

 "Commerzbank plays a central role in the financing of small and medium businesses and exports," the ministry said in a statement.
-One top 10 investor said on Friday that Roland Boekhout, who recently joined Commerzbank from ING Group, would be a credible replacement for Zielke, echoing a sentiments from other bankers in recent months.
+Two top 10 investors said on Friday that Roland Boekhout, who recently joined Commerzbank from ING Group, would be a credible replacement for Zielke, echoing sentiments from other bankers in recent months.
 Neither Commerzbank nor Boekhout responded to requests for comment.

 Last year, Commerzbank wanted to merge with its larger rival Deutsche Bank but talks broke down.
-Klaus Nieding of the shareholder lobby group DSW said that while Deutsche was able to focus on strengthening its own business, Commerzbank "by contrast appeared rather unimaginative."
+Klaus Nieding of the shareholder lobby group DSW said that while Deutsche under CEO Christian Sewing was able to focus on strengthening its own business, Commerzbank "by contrast appeared rather unimaginative."

+"This led to the annoyance of the shareholders," he said.
+The resignations could renew speculation of a merger between the two.
+The headline leading the website of a top German newspaper, the Frankfurter Allgemeine Zeitung, on Friday evening read: "Sewing, take over!"